benichmt1/benichmt1.github.io.bak/_posts/2015-03-04-sctf-2015-q1---overflow-tutorial.md

 nc 104.236.255.49 12341
 {% endhighlight %}

 Upon connection to the server, a prompt appeared for a username.
 After entering a username, a simple menu appeared which allowed users to view the source code of a program, attempt to access the flag, or exit.
+Naturally, I decided to peek at the source code first:
 {% highlight c %}

   #include <stdio.h>